jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-10/EN-template-for-analysis.md

 ### 3.2.
 Cleaning Data

 To begin preparing our dataset, we focused on cleaning the information to make it relevant and easy to interpret.
 Since our topic compared STEM and Arts degrees across Ottawa’s 24 wards, we started by reviewing the sheet carefully and keeping only the columns that were useful for our analysis.

-This also helped to focus on the data that directly matched our topic and made it easier to compare results between wards.
+**Step 1: Remove unnecessary data**
+First, we removed any unnecessary data that was not relevant to our project.
+This made the dataset smaller, more focused, and easier to work with.

+**Step 2: Trim whitespace**
-The first step in our cleaning process was to remove any unnecessary data that was not relevant to our project.
-Since there were extra spaces in the data, we used Google Sheets’ Trim Whitespace tool to eliminate extra spaces and ensure that all text was formatted consistently.
+ Since there were extra spaces in the data, we used Google Sheets’ Trim Whitespace tool to eliminate extra spaces and ensure that all text was formatted consistently and prevented issues with formulas or pivot tables.

 Example:
 ![](whitespace.png)<br>
 *Figure 2: Screenshot of whitespace removal.*

+**Step 3: Get rid of duplicates**
 Next, we removed any duplicates that might have appeared when we were copying data between sources.

 Example:
 ![](duplicates.png)<br>
 *Figure 3: Screenshot of duplicates removal.*

+**Step 4: Freeze tool**
 We also froze the first row to keep the column headers visible while scrolling through the dataset.
 This made it easier to navigate large amounts of data and stay organized while cleaning and analyzing it.

 Example: